apollo

 How to manage the interaction:

-Co-administration of Carpigrel-A Tablet with Tirofiban can result in an interaction, but it can be taken if a doctor has advised it.
-If you notice any of these signs, it's important to contact a doctor right away: bleeding, bruising, throwing up, headache, feeling dizzy, weakness, or seeing blood in your urine or stools.
-Do not stop using any medications without talking to a doctor.
+Taking Carpigrel-A Tablet with Defibrotide together can result in an interaction, but it can be taken if a doctor has advised it.
+It is important to closely monitor your body for any signs of bleeding issues.
+If you notice any symptoms like bleeding, bruising, dizziness, severe headache, weakness, or vomiting, it is recommended to contact a doctor right away.
+Regular check-ups and tests will help ensure your safety and well-being.
+Do not discontinue any medications without consulting a doctor.

 Severe